Famous protests in US history and their impacts

 Modeled after the Million Man March two years earlier, the Million Woman March involved half a million protesters, largely comprised of Black women, parading on the Benjamin Franklin Parkway in Philadelphia on Oct.
 25, 1997.
 The daylong event was intended to unite African American women and focus attention on issues that affected their families and communities.

-[Pictured: Women cheer during a speaker's comments at the Million Woman March on the Benjamin Franklin Parkway October 25, 1997, in Philadelphia.]
+[Pictured: Women cheer during a speaker’s comments at the Million Woman March on the Benjamin Franklin Parkway on Oct.
+25, 1997, in Philadelphia.]

 1999: Seattle World Trade Organization protests